 "At Solihull Police Court Saturday, before Messrs.
 Everitt, Townshend, and Dr. Kimball, a charge of assembling with others and disturbing

-the peace in the parish of Sheldon was preferred against Alfred Greenfield and William Price of Birmingham, both well known in local sporting circles.
-It was alleged
+the peace in the parish of Sheldon was preferred against Alfred Greenfield and William Price of Birmingham, both well-known in local sporting circles.

-that they were "seconds" in a recent prize-fight on the 17th December, reported at that time.
-On hearing the charge Greenfield said it was "right
+It was alleged that they were "seconds" in a recent prize-fight on the 17th December, reported at that time.
+On hearing the charge Greenfield said it was

-enough," they were both there.
+"right enough," they were both there.
 Both defendants then pleaded guilty.
-Superintendent Yardley said the defendants were with others at Lapworth on the morning in
+Superintendent Yardley said the defendants were with others at Lapworth on

-fearfully.
+and kicked most fearfully.
 Witness did not, however, see the defendants kick anybody.
-Price: You [the Superintendent] didn't get insulted - nor any of your
+Price: You [the Superintendent] didn't get insulted - nor

-friends? - Yardley: No. Price: We took very strict precautions to prevent anything of that.
-Greenfield: If anybody had interfered with you people
+any of your friends? - Yardley: No. Price: We took very strict precautions to prevent anything of that.
+Greenfield: If anybody had interfered with

 defendants struck several people.
 They were "seconds" to one the combatants, who would have won if the fight had been allowed to end.
 Greenfield: Me a second,